 Anterior Lumbar Interbody Fusion (ALIF)

-Spinal fusion is performed to join together two or more bones in the spine, called vertebrae, eliminating movement between them.
+Spinal fusion is performed to join or grow together two or more bones in the spine, called vertebrae, eliminating movement between them.
 This is done by removing the intervertebral disc between the two vertebrae, which normally enables the spine to bend and rotate, and inserting a bone graft in its place.
 The bone graft heals over several months, fusing the vertebrae together and stabilizing the spine.
+When the abnormal motion at the disc is eliminated, back pain from the damaged disc can be controlled.

 The anterior approach allows the surgeon to directly access the spine without cutting through muscle tissue in the patient’s back.
 The neurosurgeon makes an incision in the abdomen and moves blood vessels and organs aside to reach the spine.
 This approach can be performed as an open surgery or a less invasive surgery, depending on the patient’s condition and medical history.